Biomedical Data Science Certificate

 B. Staff employed at UT Health San Antonio are required to submit one (1) of the three (3) letters from their authorized supervisor with a statement indicating the availability and approval of release time for the completion of the CBDS educational activities.

-5. A Personal Statement (1-2 pages) that includes a brief description of the applicant's background, long term research and/or career goals, and an indication of the basis for application into the CBDS Program including how this program fits into the applicant's career objectives.
-The Personal Statement should be submitted with the on-line application to the GSBS.
+- A personal statement (1-2 pages) that includes a brief description of the applicant's background, long term research and/or career goals, and an indication of the basis for application into the CBDS program including how this program fits into the applicant's career objectives.
+The personal statement should be submitted with the online application to the GSBS.

 Program-Specific Policies for Laptop Computers